What is in a Surrogacy Contract?

 - Other legal protections specific to your unique surrogacy agreement

 We recommend that you discuss the surrogacy issues you have with an experienced Nevada surrogacy lawyer.
 Nevada law requires that surrogacy contracts must be in writing and executed before beginning any medical procedures.
-Downloading a free, premade surrogacy contract template off the internet could be a disastrous mistake.
+Downloading a free, premade surrogacy contract template off the internet is a disastrous mistake.
 In addition to possibly having illegal clauses, who would protect you if a problem arose?
 The website owner?
 Doubtful.
-Plus, each agreement is always a little bit different to reflect your situation.
+Plus, each agreement is always different to reflect your particular situation.